ibm-cloud-docs/openwhisk/actions_web.md

 Create the `demo` package and `hello` web action by completing the steps in [Creating a web action](#actions_web_example).

-To alter the response a web action:
+To alter the response of a web action:

 1. Save the following code as `hello.js`.